PTW-TUDa/eta_utility/docs/guide/development.rst

 Installation and Guide for Developers
 ===========================

-This setion describes how to install *eta_utility* using *poetry*, and how to contribute to development.
+This section describes how to install *eta_utility* using *poetry*, and how to contribute to development.

 Contributing to development
 -----------------------------